Kinmen: Post-war

 The PLA extensively shelled the island during the First and Second Taiwan Strait crises in 1954–1955 and 1958 respectively.
 In 1954, the United States considered responding by using nuclear weapons against the PRC.
 Again in 1958, General Nathan Farragut Twining and the Joint Chiefs of Staff believed that the United States should not permit the loss of the islands to the communists and recommended to President Eisenhower the use of whatever force was necessary, including atomic weapons.

 The phrase "Quemoy and Matsu" became part of American political language in the 1960 U.S. presidential election.
 During the debates, both candidates, Vice President Richard Nixon and Senator John F. Kennedy, pledged to use American forces if necessary to protect Taiwan from invasion by the PRC, which the United States did not recognize as a legitimate government.
 But in the second debate on 7 October 1960, the two candidates presented different opinions about whether to use American forces to protect Taiwan's forward positions, Quemoy and Matsu, also.
 Senator Kennedy stated that these islands – as little as 9 kilometres (5.5 mi) off the coast of China and as much as 170 kilometres (106 mi) from Taiwan – were strategically indefensible and were not essential to the defense of Taiwan.
 Vice President Nixon maintained that since Quemoy and Matsu were in the "area of freedom," they should not be surrendered to the Communists as a matter of principle.

-Earlier in the debate, then-Vice President Nixon mentioned:

-In the Truman Administration 600 million people went behind the Iron Curtain including the satellite countries of Eastern Europe and Communist China.
-In this Administration we have stopped them at Quemoy and Matsu, we have stopped them in Indo China, we have stopped them in Lebanon, we have stopped them in other parts of the world.

-Later in the debate, Edward P. Morgan asked then-Senator Kennedy:

-Senator, Saturday on television, you said that you had always thought that Quemoy and Matsu were unwise places to draw our defense line in the Far East.
-Would you comment further on that, and also address to this question: couldn't a pull-back from those islands be interpreted as appeasement?
+Earlier in the debate, Nixon argued that they had stopped the Iron Curtain from spreading in places such as Quemoy and Matsu, as well as in Lebanon.
+Later in the debate, Edward P. Morgan asked Kennedy about a comment that Quemoy and Matsu were "unwise places to draw our defense line in the Far East", and if pulling back would be considered appeasement.